fortifiedid/ena-specifications/ena-oauth2-profile.md

 Clients MUST NOT include the access token as a URI query parameter (Section 2.3 of \[[RFC6750](#rfc6750)\]).
 The reason is that the access token would be visible in the URL and could be stolen by attackers, for example, from the web browser history.
 Consequently, a resource server compliant with this profile MUST NOT accept an access token transmitted in a query parameter.

 Clients MUST support and be able to process the `WWW-Authenticate` response header field as specified by Section 3 of [[RFC6750](#rfc6750)\].

-<a name="connections-to-authorization-servers"></a>
-### 2.4.
-Connections to Authorization Servers

-> TODO: Write about AS metadata discovery

-> TODO: Refer to grants below for authz and token

 <a name="authorization-server-profile"></a>
 ## 3. Authorization Server Profile